ElizabethBrooks/TranscriptomeAnalysisPipeline_DaphniaUVTolerance/README.md

 # TranscriptomeAnalysisPipeline_DaphniaUVTolerance
 Bash shell scripts for analyzing short RNA sequence reads for Daphnia UV tolerance treatments.

+These scripts are designed to be run from within a script folder, which should be placed in the directory with the .fq.gz files to be processed.

 ## RNA-seq Analysis Pipeline
 ![RNA-seq Analysis Pipeline](RNASeq_Workflow_DmelUV.png)